ethereum/ethereum-org-website/src/content/developers/docs/design-and-ux/opportunities-in-liquid-staking-derivatives-ux/index.md

 **Staking pool projects tend to communicate to each user the same way.
 This is wrong.**

-A user with 1 ETH and 100 ETH has a different risk profile/strategy they are thinking about. **This creates an opportunity to offer a tailored and targeted product to the unique needs** instead of trying to attract anyone and fail.
+A user with 1 ETH and 100 ETH has a different risk profile/strategy they are thinking about. **This creates an opportunity to offer a tailored and targeted product to the unique needs** instead of trying to attract everyone and fail.

 ![Example of strategies](./2.png)